 There are certain steps you should take that can help make your Pomeranian feel more comfortable and safe in his crate:

-- The crate must be big enough for an adult Pomeranian to stand, turn around, and sit or lie down without any hindrance.
+- What size crate for a Pomeranian?
+The crate must be big enough for an adult Pomeranian to stand, turn around, and sit or lie down without any hindrance.

 - Set your puppy’s crate up in the bedroom.
 This is because he’ll want to have association with you when you’re also in bed.